Maxylium/html-itinerary/README.md

 # HTML itinerary
-HTML webpage that calculates the shortest path between two points while passing checkpoints, using leaflet and OpenstreeMaps. this html webpage allows to get from a starting point to an endpoint, while passing checkpoints, using the shortest path possibe
+HTML webpage that calculates the shortest path between two points while passing multiple checkpoints, using leaflet and OpenstreeMaps. this html webpage allows to get from a starting point to an endpoint, while passing checkpoints, using the shortest path possibe

 you can try the webpage here: https://maxylium.github.io/html-itinerary/